-MTI's operating expenses (which include award disbursements and accruals) were 42% lower in 2022 than 2021.
+MTI's operating expenses (which include award disbursements and accruals) were 133% higher in 2023 than 2022.
+Program grants were 142% higher.
+Special grants were 1% higher.
+Salaries and wages were 12% higher due to increased staffing costs.
+Other operating expenses increased by 147% due to increases in legal and support costs.
+MTI's operating expenses were 42% lower in 2022 than 2021.
 Program grants were 53% lower.
 Special grants were 31% lower due to decreased Small Business Innovation Research (SBIR) activity.
-Salaries and wages were 4% higher due to an unfilled vacancy in prior year.
+Salaries and wages were 4% higher due to an unfilled vacancy in the prior year.
 Other operating expenses increased by 2% due in part to increased marketing costs.
 Operating expenses were 25% lower in 2021 than 2020.
-Program grants were 27% lower to reduced grant payments.
+Program grants were 27% lower due to reduced grant payments.
 Special grants were 63% higher due to increased activity.
-Salaries and wages were 5% lower due to unfilled vacancy.
-Other operating expenses decreased by 24% due in part to reduce travel and marketing costs.
+Salaries and wages were 5% lower due to an unfilled vacancy.
+Other operating expenses decreased by 24% due in part to reduced travel and marketing costs.